nitinthewiz/TheLinkBlog/_posts/2005/08/2005-08-11-mac-os-x-x86-for-everyone.md

 ---

-Supposedly someone cracked the developer OS X x86 to run on any Intel box.  <blockquote>  </blockquote>
+Supposedly someone cracked the developer OS X x86 to run on any Intel box.